CalebMigosi/CPP-Simple-Equity-ESG/README.md

 Market consistency tests are implicit seeing that a Monte Carlo algorithm has already been implemented.

 Project at its initial stages.
-I will continue to enrich functionalities with time.
+I will continue to enrich functionalities with time and keep versions.

+Please feel free to add on to the project if interested! :)